Skip to main content

 2. Saddle position: Position the saddle fore and aft to find the optimal balance for your body.
 A good starting point is to align the saddle so that the kneecap is directly above the pedal spindle when the crank arms are parallel to the ground.
 Fine-tune the position based on your comfort and riding style.

-3. Handlebar position: Adjust the handlebar height and reach to ensure a comfortable riding position.
+3. Handlebar position: Adjust the height and reach to ensure a comfortable riding position.
 You can raise or lower the stem or use spacers to achieve the desired height.
 Experiment with different stem lengths or handlebar positions to find the most comfortable and efficient position for your upper body.

 4. Brake lever position: Adjust the brake lever position to ensure easy reach and proper finger placement.
 Your fingers should comfortably wrap around the brake levers without overstretching.
 Loosen the clamp bolts on the brake levers and adjust their angle and position as needed.
 Tighten the bolts securely.

-5. Other contact points: Pay attention to other contact points such as pedals, grips, and shoes.
+5. Other contact points: Pay attention to other points such as pedals, grips, and shoes.
 Ensure that your pedals have a secure connection and that your grips provide a comfortable and secure hold.
 Adjust your shoe cleats if necessary for proper foot alignment and comfort.

 Remember, bike fit is a personal preference, and what works for one rider may not work for another.